 • Fixed remuneration is paid on a monthly basis, and performance-linked remuneration is paid after the end of each fiscal year.

 • The standard proportions of the components of officer remuneration differ depending on the officer’s position, as shown below.
-(This excludes Outside Directors and Audit & Supervisory Board Members.)
+(This excludes Outside Directors and Directors who are Audit and Supervisory Committee Members.)

 The proportion of performance-linked remuneration is higher than for other positions.